The small habits and routines that you perform consistently add up to have a material impact on your life.

 - Manage energy, not time - be conscious of how productive you are and do what's necessary to get you into the most productive state (activities to increase energy levels).
 You can read more about how to do this in the Harvard Business Review, Manage Your Energy, Not Your Time article.

 - Optimise your schedule based on your energy levels and the work you are required to do.
 For example, if you require periods of deep focus, allocate this work to the time when you are most focused (e.g. in the morning).
 If you need to have a lot of meetings, allocate this to the time when you are not so focused (e.g. the afternoon).
 If you are having to build a product and be a 'manager' (i.e. meet with people), which is the case for most founders, check out Paul Graham's Essay on the Makers Schedule, Managers Schedule.

 - Have a plan for the day, so you know what you're working on and when.
 When you have a plan, your subconscious can start preparing you for the next task ahead of time which minimised downtime between tasks.
 It also helps to create more certainty in your day.

 - Work in 60min or 90min intervals, with a break in between.
 You can read more about why this is important in this HBR article -- For Real Productivity, Less is Truly More

 - Have a system or process for managing emails and your calendar booking so it's not constantly on your mind.
 Come up with what works best for you.
 There's some handy software out there to help (google it).

 - Track your work so you know where there are inefficiencies - Toggl is a good free tool

-The Compound Effect is the principle of reaping huge rewards from a series of small, smart choices
+The Compound Effect is the principle of reaping big rewards from a series of small, smart choices.